Course Reserves: Information for Faculty

 - If you need access to any e-reserves used in the past, email [email protected] with the professor’s name, course name and course number.

 - When choosing materials, we highly encourage selecting electronic resources that are licensed by the library or are Open Educational Resources (OERs).
 See the Linking to Resources guide for information about linking to materials in the library’s databases and the Affordable Course Materials guide to identify OERs.

 - If you must use a specific text not available legally online, we recommend selecting 10 percent of the most important content and uploading it to canvas.

-- If you need to request something the library doesn’t own, use the library purchase request form.
+- If you need to request something the library doesn’t own, use our library purchase request form.
+Make sure to indicate that the item is for reserve and include the course name and number.
 We cannot purchase textbooks, but you may provide personal or department copies that we will place on reserve.

 - You can drop off personal copies at the circulation desk up to one month before the start of the semester.
 We are not able to accept them further in advance.